Land Manager: Tennessee River Gorge Trust (top/cliff) and Ms. Jeannette Phillips (land at the bottom of cliff and access road/parking)

 What to Expect

 Castle Rock is approximately 1/2 mile long of 80 to 120 ft. tall bullet sandstone with over fifty sport and traditional routes.
 Castle Rock is known for many 5.11 and 5.12 sport climbs and one of the hardest routes in the state of Tennessee, Apes on Acid at 5.13d.
-Castle Rock is know for its great face climbing being less steep in angle than it’s South Cumberland counterpart, Foster Falls.
+Castle Rock is known for its great face climbing, being less steep in angle than its South Cumberland counterpart, Foster Falls.

 - Castle Rock access is PRIVATELY owned and the cliff is owned by conservation organization TRGT.
 The SCC leases parking and access to Castle Rock annually, so please be on your best behavior and be very respectful of the landowners.

 - DO NOT ENTER THE ROCK YARD, and be respectful of the rock workers.